General Mission Needs

 We would love to host you if you want to come to Haiti.
 You can visit your sponsor child, help at the school, assist in medical clinics, minister in the community, or many other projects can be arranged based on your interests.
 Airfare to Haiti is very reasonable and the cost per day for transportation, meals, and lodging while in Haiti is $60 a day.
 We welcome groups up to 30 people.

-For more information see our Orientation Manual or E-mail us!
+For more information see our Orientation Manual or check us out on You Tube!
+LCM 2017

 Why Haiti?
 Reflection by Kathleen Hardesty, Long time LCM Volunteer